Chymyst/chymyst-core/docs/chymyst02.md

 This optimization is completely mechanical: it consists of permuting the order of repeated molecules before applying the guard condition.
 The chemical machine could perform this code transformation automatically for all such reactions.
-As of version 0.2.0, `Chymyst Core` does not implement this optimization.
+As of version 0.2.0, `Chymyst` does not implement this optimization.

 ### Improving performance